Chapter 1 - Introduction

 Discussion

-Capacity
+The Capacity System

-- Apprentice
+- Apprentice / Untrained

 If all the dice come up 1's, you critically failed.
+Your result is 0.
+Do not add your skill level.
 Something bad happened, like completely missing a parry and leaving yourself wide open.
-When you roll a critical failure, your result is 0 and you do not add your skill.
 It doesn't matter how good of a cook you are, because the top fell off the salt shaker, dumping the whole container into the food.
+For combat, you completely missed, and your attack or parry is completely ineffective.

 Experience